PankajPrakashh/jsguru.org/content/angular/how-to-enable-route-tracing.md

 lightgallery: true
 ---

 Debugging an Angular app route configuration may eat up your costly time.
 As it may get tricky to enable route logs.
 Many Angular beginners frequently ask me ways to debug issues with angular routing.
-In this post I will explain two simple techniques using which you can debug your route issues.
+In this post I will explain two simple techniques using which you can detect, trace and debug your route changes in Angular.

 ## RouterModule `enableTracing`

-Angular has built in feature to log all routing events.
-However route logs are disabled by default, since it may annoy developers.
+Angular has built in feature to log all route change events.
+However route log tracing is disabled by default, since it may annoy developers.
 Set the `enableTracing` flag in the root route configuration, to enable route logs.

 ```ts
 // Root  router